mmschlk/iXAI/README.md

   </a>
 </p>

-# ixai: Incremental Explainable Artificial Intelligence
+# iXAI: Incremental Explainable Artificial Intelligence
+> Demystifying the black-box, piece by piece.

 This is the first iteration of our incremental explanation package.
 Currently, it includes two explanation methods: PFI and SAGE.
 Please look at the examples in the `examples` directory.
 Please help us in improving our work by contributing or pointing to issues.
 We will update this iteration soon with further information.

 ## 🛠 Installation